wenewzhang/mixin_labs-java-bot/README2.md

-In [the previous chapter](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/README.md), we created our first app, when user sends "Hello,world!", the bot reply the same message.
+In [the previous chapter](https://github.com/wenewzhang/mixin_labs-java-bot/blob/master/README.md), your first bot just worked.
+The bot echo message from user.

-# Receive and send Bitcoin
+# Receive and send Bitcoin in Mixin Messenger
-This chapter will show you that your bot can receive coin from user and then pay it back to the user immediately.
 Add new "Case-condition" in switch block of the App.java
 > App.java
 ```java